lasellers/plugable-interface-shell/README.md

 In short, the interface shell is meant to minimize code in API or serverless apps, as well as remove language/framework specific request filtering and caching.
 Instead of defining caches in the API code or filters against the POST parms or GET, PUT, etc url args, etc and the various other JSON or encoded fields -- this is done with the interface shell itself.
 In YAML files.
 This way, we can minimize code in the API that has nothing to do with the actual operation of it is created to handle.

 Additionally: Am mulling plugable algorithms.
-That is to say,you can define various algorithms (for example, writting in Python in Jupyter notebooks) but with a bash like interface allowing inoput/output to be chained.
+That is to say,you can define various algorithms (for example, originally written using Python in Jupyter notebooks) but with a bash like interface allowing inoput/output to be chained.
 Through this, data from an API can be transformed through a series of prebuilt and well-tested functions.
 Increasing speed and reliability of automation setups.